Witkiewicz-Nikodem/Tamarin-pairing-based-models/PEKS/PEKS.md

 # PEKS
 model is based on this paper: https://crypto.stanford.edu/~dabo/pubs/papers/encsearch.pdf.

 We provide algebraic and abstract models in the files named PEKS-algebraic.spthy and PEKS-abstract.spthy, respectively.
+Note that they are slightly different in *Test* stage.

 ### lemmas
-for bothe models we prove following lemmas:
+for both models we prove following lemmas :

 * __proper_execution__ — this indicates the possibility of correct protocol exectuion.
 Specifically, it means that it is possible to positively check;